 But you should know that there are some limits when it comes to self help, though.
 To understand why, you need to understand more about anxiety.

-Millions of thoughts and encounters
+Why anxiety draws on millions of thoughts and encounters

 Over the course of your life, there will have been millions of thoughts, interactions and experiences that shape how you are.
 Coupled with this, we all have an inbuilt ‘fight or flight’ response to tricky situations.

 It’s what makes you run away from a bear even if you find grizzlies rather cute.